powerhousepro69/terminalrokuremote/README.md

 # terminalrokuremote
-A small script to send remote commands to your Roku over the lan
+A small script to send remote commands to your Roku over the lan using number keypad

 Requirements: